ArdaGral06/Mechanical-Keyboard-Simulator-v7.0/README.md

 ## 🕹️How To Use
 * if you want to set volume type 0 - 1 // 0 = 0% / 1 = 100%
-* if you want to create a custom key sound effects for a key, press **c** and then Enter.
-Then enter your file dir and press enter again thats it.
+* if you want to create a custom key sound effects for a key, press **c** and you got a user interface. type 1 to select single .wav file, if you select then press which key you want to set the selected .wav sound effect.
+If you want add multiple .wav file and set multiple key sound type 2 select an folder and the folder should contain key names example: if you want to add space key sound effect and enter sound effect you need to add in the folders "space.wav" file for space key and "enter.wav" to enter key.
+And last one you can cancel with 0. """NOTE: If the file selection screen doesn't appear, you can type the path of the folder or file."""
 * if you want to keyboard sound effect play continuously press **r** and enter therefore, as long as you hold down the button, the sound effect will continuously repeat itself.
 * and last one if you want to close the code you can type just **q** or **exit** you can also use a classic way press **ctrl+c**.